Nevuqe/developer-portal/getting-started/_environment.md

 Information on cross-compiling will be added shortly.
 </div>

-Unfortunately, UQK can only be built on a FreeBSD 13 based operating system - as this is the version UQK currently uses.
+Unfortunately, UQC can only be built on a FreeBSD 13 based operating system - as this is the version UQC currently uses.

 Fortunately, however, FreeBSD is easy to set up.

-Work is being done to allow cross-compiling of UQK, however, this is experimental and undocumented as of yet.
+Work is being done to allow cross-compiling of UQC, however, this is experimental and undocumented as of yet.

 ### <strong>Setting up on macOS</strong>